cisco/cisco-network-puppet-module/README.md

 ##### `event_history_detail`
 Enable/Disable/specify size of detail event history buffer.
 Valid values are 'true', 'false', 'size_small', 'size_medium', 'size_large', 'size_disable' and 'default'.
 Size can also be specified in bytes.

+##### `event_history_errors`
+Enable/Disable/specify size of error history buffer.
+Valid values are 'true', 'false', 'size_small', 'size_medium', 'size_large', 'size_disable' and 'default'.
+Size can also be specified in bytes.

 ##### `event_history_events`
 Enable/Disable/specify size of event history buffer.
+Valid values are 'true', 'false', 'size_small', 'size_medium', 'size_large', 'size_disable' and 'default'.
+Size can also be specified in bytes.

+##### `event_history_objstore`
+Enable/Disable/specify size of objstore history buffer.
 Valid values are 'true', 'false', 'size_small', 'size_medium', 'size_large', 'size_disable' and 'default'.
 Size can also be specified in bytes.

 ##### `event_history_periodic`
 Enable/Disable/specify size of periodic event history buffer.
 Valid values are 'true', 'false', 'size_small', 'size_medium', 'size_large', 'size_disable' and 'default'.
 Size can also be specified in bytes.